 This comes in handy for rush fees or having to hire a more expensive wedding pro because everyone else is already booked.

 For the bride, there is probably nothing more meaningful than her wedding dress.
-“Special Attire coverage,” as it is called, will pay for loss or damage to special attire of the wedding couple.
+“Special Attire coverage,” as it is called, can pay for loss or damage to the special attire of the wedding couple.

-If your wedding attire is lost, stolen, or damaged, the policy will cover the repair, replacement, or any necessary rental charges if replacement or repair is not possible in time for the event.
+If your wedding attire is lost, stolen, or damaged, the policy may cover the repair, replacement, or any necessary rental charges if replacement or repair is not possible in time for the event.

 This may occur at a destination wedding where the dress is lost in transit or if a dress is damaged while it is being altered.